Stefanie Cohen (she/her/hers),

 I hold a 2012 Masters degree in Dance and Somatic Well-being from the University of Central Lancashire; completed the 1998 Contemplative Dance year-long program as a facilitator of Authentic Movement; and am registered as a Somatic Movement Educator and Therapist through the International Somatic Movement Education and Therapy Association (ISMETA)

 My body resides and practices in both Ann Arbor and Detroit, Michigan -- on historic, ancestral, and present-day lands of the Anishinaabe peoples. .

 Along with my creative and life partner, I am one-half of the interdisciplinary art collaborative Stefanie Cohen and Corey Gearhart (known formerly as Upended Teacups).

 Since 2010, we have collaborated --- merging, embracing, disrupting, fragmenting and mending our backgrounds, educations, and decades of training in performance art, theatre, dance, somatics, sculpture, writing, drawing, and so on...

 We have presented dozens of performance works and site-specific installations — exploring the inner lives and fantasy worlds of everyday objects and activities.
-We facilitate workshops in somatic movement and devised performance in studios, festivals, and academic institutions; and curate performance through our space, LIGHT BOX in Detroit.
+We facilitate workshops in somatic movement and devised performance in studios, festivals, and academic institutions; and curated and operated the performance and community space, LIGHT BOX in Detroit from 2014-2021.